Counselling Psychology Students Personal Therapy

 While training, I believe that the therapy that I undertook, made long lasting changes to my personality.
 Somehow I was not the same afterwards, as I was before: more integral, less boxy and ‘I’ was more honest with ‘me’.
 I took a great deal from my therapist both in terms of my personal development but also in terms of my therapeutic style.

 I encourage all students who contact me to look around, visit several psychologists and select the practitioner whom they believe they can work with most openly.
-To facilitate this, I offer students a free 30 minute session just to check me out, with no expectations.

 Counselling and psychotherapy involves the meeting of persons.
 Each brings hopes, fears, role models, self-esteem, confidences (or lack thereof).
 Each brings expectations about self and about other people.
 We are all raised in families, schools, social and cultural groups.
 These institutions, these relationships, particularly the early life relationships influence our expectations about ourselves and about others.
 These expectations will influence our very perceptions.
 It was Lakatos, 1978 who said.